pros-rs/vex-rs/README.md

 ## Usage

 After setting up your development environment, connect to a VEX V5 via USB and run `cargo run --example basic` to execute the basic example on the V5 brain.
-Try the other examples like `screen` or `clawbot`, or create your own vexide project from the [template](https://github.com/vexide/vexide-template).
+Try the other examples like `screen` or `clawbot`, or create your own vexide project by following by the instructions in the [template](https://github.com/vexide/vexide-template).

 ## Compiling